 When applying for a Grant-In-Aid, you must bring the following original or certified documents with you:

-• Valid medical report that proves your disability, and the need for full-time support or care at home.
-It can come from a doctor who is not a member of the SASSA, and it cannot be older than three months.
+- A valid medical report proves your disability and the need for full-time support or care at home.
+It can come from a doctor who is not a member of the SASSA and is no older than three months.

-SASSA Grant in Aid application is rejected, what next?
+The SASSA Grant in Aid application is rejected.
+What is next?

-You can ask SASSA to reconsider the grant request if you feel that it was made by mistake.
+You can ask SASSA to reconsider the grant request if it was made by mistake.
 You can appeal SASSA’s decision if you disagree, even if the request for reconsideration is denied.
 You must appeal within 90 days of the date you submitted your application.

-Your appeal will be reviewed by the Ministry of Social Development to determine a final decision.
-The appeal board will overturn SASSA’s original decision if they agree with your position.
+The Ministry of Social Development will review your appeal to determine a final decision.
+If they agree with your position, the appeal board will overturn SASSA’s original decision.
 You will then start to receive payments.
 You will receive written notification if your appeal is rejected.

 Understanding the SASSA Payment Process